Baylor vs. BYU NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Baylor's games this season have gone over 50.5 points four of six times.
+- Baylor and its opponents have gone over the current 50.5-point total in four of six games this season.

 - BYU has combined with its opponents to score more than 50.5 points in two games this season.

-- The combined points per game average of the two teams, 65.5, is 15 points above Saturday's over/under.
+- The combined points per game average of the two teams, 65.5, is 15 points more than Saturday's over/under.

-- The 38.3 combined points per game that these two squads have allowed this season are 12.2 fewer than the 50.5 over/under in this contest.
+- These two squads combine to surrender 38.3 points per game, 12.2 fewer than this contest's over/under.

-- Bears games have an average total of 49.1 points this season, 1.4 fewer than Saturday's over/under.
+- The Bears and their opponents score an average of 49.1 points per game, 1.4 fewer than Saturday's total.

 - The 50.5-point total for this game is five points below the 55.5 points per game average total in Cougars games this season.